KH4NY0/KH4NY0/README.md

 # Hi there!
 I'm Lukhanyo – Aspiring Automation Test Engineer

-I’m on a journey to become an **Automation Test Engineer**, leveraging my background in IT support with a growing passion for **quality assurance, test automation, and software reliability**.
+I’m on a journey to become an **Test Automation Engineer**, leveraging my background in IT support with a growing passion for **quality assurance, test automation, and software reliability**.

 I enjoy creating robust test frameworks, identifying defects before they impact users, and ensuring that software is delivered **bug-free, scalable, and high-performing**.